-According to the Centers for Disease Control and Prevention (CDC), many cases of COVID-19 are asymptomatic, meaning people don’t express symptoms even though they have the virus.
-Those who are asymptomatic often unknowingly spread the disease to others, which is why officials are advising everyone to wear masks in public.
-However, you’ve probably also seen that hospital workers are running low on personal protective equipment (PPE), so how exactly can you practice proper mask etiquette?
+According to the Centers for Disease Control and Prevention (CDC), many cases of COVID-19 are asymptomatic, meaning people don’t show symptoms even though they have the virus.
+Those who are asymptomatic may unknowingly spread the virus to others, which is why officials are advising everyone to wear masks in public.

 The Dos and Don’ts of Wearing a Mask

-- When taking your mask off, grab it by the ear straps and remove it without touching the exterior.
+When taking your mask off, grab it by the ear straps and remove it without touching the exterior.
 Store your face covering in a breathable bag, like a paper bag.

 Disinfect your mask after use by washing it in hot water and either hanging it outside in the sun to dry or putting it in the dryer on high heat.
 Don’t use disinfectants containing alcohol or chlorine, as these can reduce filtration efficiency over time.

 If you’re ever feeling under the weather, staying home is always the best bet.
 Our doctors at Baylor St. Luke’s Medical Group now offer virtual visits, so you can be seen quickly from the comfort of your own home.
 For more information about COVID-19 and resources about what to do if you think you have this virus, take a look at our Information Hub to learn more.